craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes July 05 25.md

 Saorsie and 22 brutally intimidate a chump alchemist into selling 25k of components @ 1.5x for 37.5k sp

+[[The Secretkeepers]] buy a house in [[Coalition City]] @ 15k sp, then they are giving Anita 2k for furnishing her Laboratory and the rest of the house, and then buying food and stuff.

 We leave our heroes on the date of ...
 AF, as they ...